fastoch/Podman-Tutorial/README.md

 In this tutorial, we'll create a simple application in Go that exposes a web service with a single endpoint.
 The endpoint responds with the message "Hello Podman from Go!".

+## Creating our simple app

+- first, make sure that Go is installed by running `go version`